erikdotdesign/planets/README.md

 # Planets — Figma Plugin

-Animated **3D renders** of the Sun, planets, and moons — right inside Figma.
+Animated **3D renders** of the Sun, planets, dwarf planets, and moons — right inside Figma.
-Export still images or looping videos of celestial objects with full control over **lighting, rotation, and background**.
+Export still images or looping videos of celestial objects with full control over **lighting, rotation, and layers**.

 ## Features